 The History of Adidas Boost

 The true success of this technology, however, came when Kanye West decided to leave Nike and partner with Adidas to design the Yeezy Boost sneaker.
-The result of this release, back in February 2015, consisted of a social media frenzy as it was marketable to Kanye’s fans, Adidas Boost fans, and sneakerheads alike.
+The result of this release, back in February 2015, was a social media frenzy as it appealed to Kanye’s and Adidas Boost fans.

 Nike Roshe VS Adidas Ultra and Yeezy Boost